PvRao-29/Beluga/README.md

 Beluga is a bitboard chess engine in a Cargo workspace.
 The `engine-core` library holds the board, move generation, search, and evaluation; the `beluga` binary speaks UCI.
 It runs in Arena, Cutechess, and other standard GUIs.

 The search uses iterative deepening PVS with a transposition table, common pruning techniques, and Lazy SMP threading.
 Evaluation is a tapered handcrafted function built on PeSTO piece-square tables.
 Weights are not fully tuned yet.
-There is no formal rating on CCRL or similar lists.

 ---